 While my health continued to decline a little, finally, I felt in control.
 Over the next year I read every piece of information I could find about the relationship between food, lifestyle and illness.

-Settling into the OMS lifestyle
+Settling into the Overcoming MS lifestyle

 I was a diligent student and my daily intake was relentless.
 I became a food evangelist and bored anybody who would listen from my soapbox.
 My fervour was fuelled by what was happening to my body – a slow turnaround had begun.